gouherdanish/gouherdanish.github.io/_posts/2024-09-25-low-lying-areas-mapping.md

 tags: ["Geospatial"]
 ---

+Streamlit provides a very easy way to create a web application from demo purpose

 ---
 ### Background
 - On Sep 5, 2022, major thunderstorm struck Bangalore city and IMD recorded 132 mm of rain in a span of 24 hours